 “It [biology, physics and quantum mechanics] impacts upon our understanding of theology,” Dyson has said, “ What I was pointing out is that human theology is based on our own value system – above all our knowledge of good and evil as we experience it.
 Take an autistic child.
 I took the case of Jessica Park, who is a friend of mine who happens to be autistic.
 If she had a theology, it would be quite different because she cannot understand other people suffering.
 She has no conception of other people’s existence in the way we have.
 It’s a radically different world that she lives in.
 You can tell by the fact that she can’t understand the difference between ‘I’ and ‘you’.
 She uses the words indiscriminately.
 So the idea of a suffering savior would have no meaning for her at all.
 If she had a theology, it wouldn’t involve sin.
 One thing that is characteristic of autistic people is that they cannot tell a lie.
 Jessica never tells a lie because to tell a deliberate lie, you have to have the idea of deceiving somebody.
 That’s something she couldn’t imagine.
 Since there is no sin, there can be no fall from grace and no redemption.
 The example of Jessica shows us how our own view of the world might be equally skewed.
 There may be many essential features of the world to which we are blind, just as she is blind to other people’s thoughts and feelings.
 So our theology also reflects our possibly skewed view of the world.”

 Religion, to Feynman is perhaps ‘hocus pocus’.
+"Religion is a culture of faith; science is a culture of doubt."
 To Dyson, maybe it’s more about ‘a community of people than about belief’.
 Dyson is appealing like Einstein.
 He says all the moderate democratic catch-phrases just as Hawkings tried to do before his ex-wife outed him.
 I wonder if Dyson really holds with magic?
-But if so, just as surely as Einstein (when you got right down to it) held no warrant with the supernatural, I think magic for Dyson is a comforting blankie given to him in his past with which he never had the inclination to depart; i think Einstein (who never admitted to being an atheist) was the same way.
-Of all the manifestations of a creator he could have chosen, after all, being raised a Christian, he just happened to pick Christianity, (as opposed to Islam, Buddhism, Hinduism, Taoism, Marxism, Zarathustrianism or one of the many other choices -- as to why Marxism is this context is a religion, see, The Revolt gainst Reason) but it makes a person wonder to the extent of his sincerity in this matter.
+But if so, just as surely as Einstein, (when you got right down to it), held no warrant with the supernatural, I think magic for Dyson is a comforting blanket given to him in his past with which he never had the inclination to depart; I think Einstein, (who never admitted to being an atheist), was the same way.
+Of all the manifestations of a creator Dyson could have chosen, after all, being raised a Christian, he just happened to pick Christianity, (as opposed to Islam, Buddhism, Hinduism, Taoism, Marxism, Zarathustrianism or one of the many other choices but it makes a person wonder to the extent of his sincerity in this matter.
 If you truly believe in Jesus Christ, don’t you go screaming into the streets saving souls for the Father?
 I mean if you truly sincerely rely on it, aren’t there consequences in your personal life as well as your public one that would forbid you your comfortable scientific views?
 Do you really become a world renowned physicist while you should be out doing the male version of Mother Theresa’s work, and is quantum mechanics really that kind of effort?
 You wouldn’t think so.

 A Strange Way